axel-bernal/CraiG/README.md

 For installation, run commands:
 ```
+make install
-  make install; make installcheck
+make installcheck
 ```
-Root access might be needed if the installation tree permissions require it.
+Root access might be needed if writing in the installation tree prefix requires it.
 This step will copy all binary executables in the bin directory and liblless.so, the shared library containing all the lless library rountines, to the lib directory.